dgor82/dgor82.github.io/style_guide_code.md

 - components where I need multiple implementations, or
 - cases requiring mocking for testing.

-I create interfaces only when I actually have polymorphic behaviour or need to mock for testing—not solely to enable injection.
-The goal is maintaining loose coupling and testability where it adds genuine value while avoiding the complexity trap of over-abstraction, unnecessary indirection, and the ["noun bias" problem](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html) where simple actions become wrapped in artificial object hierarchies.
+Interfaces are justified only when I actually have polymorphic behaviour or need to mock for testing —  not solely to enable injection!
+With no interface, register and inject the concrete type.

+Overall, my goal with this approach is maintaining loose coupling and testability where it adds genuine value while avoiding the complexity trap of over-abstraction, unnecessary indirection, and the ["noun bias" problem](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html) where simple actions become wrapped in artificial object hierarchies.

 # Mixed Paradigm (OOP ⋃ FP)